badsectorlabs/ludus/docs/docs/environment-guides/goad-nha.md

 :::success Props!

-Huge shout out to [@M4yFly](https://twitter.com/M4yFly) for all the hard work to create GOAD NHA, and [@ladhaAleem](https://twitter.com/LadhaAleem) for getting GOAD NHA to work with Ludus!
+Huge shout out to [@M4yFly](https://twitter.com/M4yFly) for all the hard work to create GOAD NHA!

 :::